Bitcoin Formula – Crypto Trading Bot Review by Traders

 And while elsewhere brokers advise users on the best possible trades, those working for Bitcoin Formula “keep an eye on AI bots” and protect users from phishing and hacking.
 It remains unclear why these brokers, knowledgeable in both the crypto market and cybersecurity, don’t have any official licenses to work as brokers.

-Speaking of licenses, there is no information that Bitcoin Formula has one either.
+Speaking of licenses, which is something that a legit trading app must obtain, there is no information that Bitcoin Formula has one either.

-Finally, except for meagre SSL encryption, there is absolutely no protection for using Bitcoin Formula’s website.
-Most legit platforms have site stamps as proves that their website has been regularly audited and protected against hackers’ attacks and viruses.
+Finally, except for meager SSL encryption, there is absolutely no protection for using Bitcoin Formula’s website.
+Most legit platforms have site stamps as proof that their website has been regularly audited and protected against hackers’ attacks and viruses.
 With Bitcoin Formula, it is not the case, so users are strongly advised to stay away from their website, let alone trade with them.

 Traders’ Feedback: Bitcoin Formula Caught Lying